Coffee production: Decaffeination

 Decaffeination is the process of extracting caffeine from green coffee beans prior to roasting.
 The most common decaffeination process used in the United States is supercritical carbon dioxide (CO2) extraction.
 In this process, moistened green coffee beans are contacted with large quantities of supercritical CO2 (CO2 maintained at a pressure of about 4,000 pounds force per square inch (28 MPa) and temperatures between 90 and 100 C), which removes about 97% of the caffeine from the beans.
 The caffeine is then recovered from the CO2, typically using an activated carbon adsorption system.

 Another commonly used method is solvent extraction, typically using oil (extracted from roasted coffee) or ethyl acetate as a solvent.
 In this process, solvent is added to moistened green coffee beans to extract most of the caffeine from the beans.
 After the beans are removed from the solvent, they are steam-stripped to remove any residual solvent.
 The caffeine is then recovered from the solvent, and the solvent is re-used.
 The Swiss Water Process is also used for decaffeination.
 Decaffeinated coffee beans have a residual caffeine content of about 0.1% on a dry basis.
 Not all facilities have decaffeination operations, and decaffeinated green coffee beans are purchased by many facilities that produce decaffeinated coffee.

 Storage

 Green coffee is usually transported in jute bags or woven poly bags.
 While green coffee may be usable for several years, it is vulnerable to quality degradation based on how it is stored.
 Jute bags are extremely porous, exposing the coffee to whatever elements it is surrounded by.
 Coffee that is poorly stored may develop a burlap-like taste known as "bagginess", and its positive qualities may fade.

-In recent years, the specialty coffee market has begun to utilize enhanced storage method.
-A gas barrier liner to jute bags, is sometimes used to preserve the quality of green coffee.
+In recent years, the specialty coffee market has begun to utilize enhanced storage methods.
+A gas barrier liner to jute bags is sometimes used to preserve the quality of green coffee.
 Less frequently, green coffee is stored in vacuum packaging; while vacuum packs further reduce the ability of green coffee to interact with oxygen at atmospheric moisture, it is a significantly more expensive storage option.